 There’s an elevation profile for each stage, along with detailed online and offline map options.
 Both walking and cycling routes are shown on the maps, along with points of interest.
 There’s also a useful small “pilgrim’s guide” answering logistical questions, and the app includes real-time alerts for any problems or changes to the route.

 Note that a recent update has made the app less reliable than it used to be, at least on Android: while it works well on one of my phones, for instance, it barely works at all on the other.
 Make sure you try out all of the features ahead of time before deciding to fully rely on it.Routes covered: Francés, del Norte, Portugués (from Porto), Primitivo, Finisterre, Aragonés, and Baztán

 The Way of Saint James – CaminoTool

-The Way of Saint James – CaminoTool is one of the few free apps that covers a wide range of Camino routes, not just the most popular ones.
+The Way of Saint James – CaminoTool is one of the few free apps that covers a wide range of Camino routes rather than just the most popular ones.
 Each route is marked on a map, along with nearby accommodation, restaurants, and other points of interest.
 You can see your current location relative to the route.